SEAT Cupra Championship: The Cars

-Cars driven are the SEAT León Cupra.
+The cars driven were the SEAT León Cupra.
 Engine sizes moved from a 1.8 L (first generation Cupra R) to the second generation León with a 2.0 L engine in 2007.
 The engines use an inline four cylinder layout and are paired with a six speed gearbox.
 Prices for new entrants are £40,000 plus VAT directly from SEAT.
 SEAT estimate the total budget for running a car to be between £60,000 and £100,000.

 History

 2003 Season

-The Inaugural meeting for the Holiday Inn SEAT Cupra Championship was held at the Croft Circuit, with a strong 17 car grid (including three female drivers).
+The inaugural meeting for the Holiday Inn SEAT Cupra Championship was held at the Croft Circuit, with a strong 17 car grid (including three female drivers).
 All cars were being prepared by one team to make racing more even.
 Stefan Hodgetts claimed the first ever victory.
 Eventual championship winner Rob Huff went on to win race two.
 Both these drivers would battle it out to the fifth and final championship meeting of the season at Thruxton along with Gordon Shedden who finished second, and Gavin Smith who came in fourth place behind Hodgetts.
 Huff's prize was a full works drive in the BTCC for SEAT Sport UK.
 A prize which launched a very successful career in the world of touring cars.